Verification steps before a certificate gets issued

 Every request will be validated by phone, including renewals and reissues of Multi Domain certificates.
 When ordering EV certificates the corporate contact and the EV documents will be verified.

 Every (sub)domain needs to be approved individually.
-Comodo checks every root domain individually when choosing for e-mail validation.
+Sectigo checks every root domain individually when choosing for e-mail validation.
 When using file validation or CNAME validation each subdomain will be checked.
 When requesting a reissue using the same CSR, the domain verification will not be necessary for the same domains.

 The supplier of the certificate sends a DCV (Domain Control Validation) e-mail to the e-mailaddress selected when the certificate was requested.
 An e-mail is sent containing a link to a webpage and a code.
 The code needs to be entered on the webpage.

 - the e-mailaddressess registered in the whois register of the domain.